Roboticy3/Mess/README.md

 In the Notes folder there is a text file called log_and_plan.txt, it contains my session-to-session notes on what to do.
 The other file, long_term.md, contains slightly larger goals that most have to do with keeping the project clean.
 	in long_term, finished goals are prefixed by tildes ~, and unfinished ones are untagged.
+Right now I'm at the top of the Roadmap above.